 Your child may resist some of the changes that are coming, and that’s to be expected.
 Big adjustments take time and effort.
 If you plan to bring a significant other into your home life, then give your child ample time to become accustomed to the notion of a new parental figure.
 Be mindful that there has been a great upheaval in the child’s lifestyle already.
 Blending families or having an adult move in with you right after the divorce could be met with substantial resistance from your child.
 It could also delay your child’s ability to adapt to life after divorce.
 However, if you do make such a change, then be watchful of your child’s subsequent behavior.
 Look for any signs that he or she is struggling with the modified living arrangement.
 Try balancing respect for your child’s feelings, with your need to move on with life after the divorce.

 Never argue about the child in the child’s presence.
-Instead, parents should display mutual respect and caring of each other.
+Instead, parents should display mutual respect and care for each other.
 They should show how they value each other as parents of the child they both love.
 If discussions about the child always end antagonistically, then that child may feel responsible.
 Respect the other parent as the mother or father of your child.

 Value your continuing relationship with your child, and value the other parent’s continuing relationship with your child.
 In normal child development, a young child should idealize both parents.
 Parents are first understood to be wise and powerful.
 As the child matures, he or she gradually sees parents as ordinary people complete with a few foibles and many idiosyncrasies.
 When one parent belittles or alienates the other parent, the child may be conflicted, feel guilty or disloyal, or have difficulty idealizing the denigrated parent.

 Remember that you and your ex are a parenting team.
-In determining legal decision-making custody, Arizona law requires that the judge consider, among other factors, which parent is “more likely to allow the child frequent, meaningful and continuing contact with the other parent,” to thereby encourage an healthy parent-child relationship after the marriage is dissolved.
+In determining legal decision-making custody, Arizona law requires that the judge consider, among other factors, which parent is “more likely to allow the child frequent, meaningful and continuing contact with the other parent,” to thereby encourage a healthy parent-child relationship after the marriage is dissolved.”
 (See ARS § 25-403(6) for legal decision-making in Arizona law.)

 Always work together as a parenting team for the benefit of your child.
 That means putting your child’s best interests first.
 When parents remain focused on the needs of their children, they teach important life-lessons about commitment, civility, and overcoming obstacles.
 These are just kids in a difficult situation.
 They need Mom’s and Dad’s help getting through what can be a very tough time.